World’s largest plane ‘destroyed’ in Ukraine, claims government

 “Currently it is impossible to assess the plane’s condition and the possibility and cost of its restoring due the lack of access to the aircraft as the control over the airport is taken by the Russian occupiers.”

-The Anotonov company, however, has not commented on the status of the aircraft and said further details will be released only after an examination by experts.
+The Antonov company, however, has not commented on the status of the aircraft and said further details will be released only after an examination by experts.

 In a tweet, the company said: “Currently, until the AN-225 has been inspected by experts, we cannot report on the technical condition of the aircraft.”